carpentries-incubator/reproducible-publications-quarto/_episodes/03-quarto-documents.md

 > {: .solution}
 {: .challenge}

+> ## Note about PDFs
-**Note:** In order to create PDFs you will need to install a recent distribution of LaTeX.
-We recommend the use of TinyTeX , which you can install with the following command: `quarto install tool tinytex`.
+> In order to create PDFs you will need to install a recent distribution of LaTeX.
+We recommend the use of TinyTeX, which you can install with the following command: `quarto install tool tinytex`.
+{: .callout}

 ## Creating Pre-formatted Papers (Demonstration Only)